yodrew/darkroomretreat/manuscript/air.md

 The fan mount totally dampens vibration from the fan, already smooth and quiet.
 The silencer then absorbs airborne noise from the fan.
 It is inspired by studio microphones and tensegrity structures.
 It fits the silencer.

-The design is fairly self-explanatory:

-- description
-	- a fan suspended in a web of 2 concentric rings of rubber, stretched between 4 screw posts, anchored in a wooden base
-	- modular, fitting silencer in any configuration
+It is a fan suspended in a web of 2 concentric rings of rubber, stretched between 4 screw posts, anchored in a wooden base.
+It is modular, fitting silencer in any configuration.

 - materials
 	- base: 272 x 272 x 19 (center hole, 194- diameter).
 Cut precisely with jig, band, or coping saw; router; or have a carpenter do it for you.
 Screw hole centers 20- from corners
 	- case fan: 200- (computer fan)